 There is so much confusion around bra sizing—and it’s not unwarranted!
 Bra sizing is neither simple nor intuitive, and instead is confusing and totally convoluted!
 It’s also often different depending on the brand.
 We get a ton of questions about bra sizing, how it works, “if I’m this, then am I this?”, etc., so we’ve created this guide to hopefully clear up some of the confusion, and ideally help you to find your best fit—being it a Maman Atelier bra or one made by any other brand. <3

-Find out your true measurements: It is impossible to find your best fit (especially when shopping online) if you don’t know your measurements.
-Opt for a flexible tape measure that can wrap around your body easily.
+Find out your true measurements: Opt for a flexible tape measure that can wrap around your body easily.
 The following two measurements will help you best determine your size.

 - Your band size is not the same as your underbust measurement.
 This is really important and frequently where so much of the confusion in bra sizing stems from.
-In Imperial Sizing, which is what is most commonly used in the United States and the UK (this is the sizing system you’re probably familiar with—for example, 32B, 30C, 34D, etc.), you must add 4-5 inches to your underbust measurement to arrive at an even number to get your band size.
+In Imperial Sizing, what is most commonly used in the United States and the UK ( 32B, 30C, 34D, etc.), you must add 4-5 inches to your underbust measurement to arrive at an even number to get your band size.
 So if your usual bra size is a 34B, that means your actual underbust measurement is likely 29-30 inches.
 Very few brands in the US use the exact measurement of the underbust as the band size, and if they do, they’ll most likely tell you.

 You are not your cup size.
 It’s all about the ratio.
 Your cup size is determined by finding the difference between your bust measurement and your band size (again, not to be confused with your underbust measurement).
 In imperial sizing, for each inch difference, you increase a cup size starting with A.